Universally Kuratowski-Ulam spaces and open-open games: Abstract

 \section{Abstract}

-We examine the class of spaces in which the second player has winning strategy in the open-open game.
-We shown that this space is not an universally Kuratowski-Ulam.
-We also show that the games $G$ and $G_7$ introduced by Daniels, Kunen, Zhou \cite{dkz} are not equivalent.
+We examine the class of spaces in which the second player has a winning strategy in the open-open game.
+We show that this spaces are not universally Kuratowski-Ulam.
+We also show that the games $G$ and $G_7$ introduced by P. Daniels, K. Kunen, H. Zhou \cite{dkz} are not equivalent.